Larry Poons: Other endeavors

 Although Poons gave up musical composition, he played guitar with The Druds, a short-lived avant-garde noise music art band which featured prominent members of the New York proto-conceptual art and minimal art community in the early 1960s.
 Walter de Maria played the drums, LaMonte Young played the saxophone, and Patty Mucha (Oldenburg) was the lead singer.
 Andy Warhol and Jasper Johns wrote the lyrics for the band's songs.

 As a vintage motorcycle racer who divides his time between painting and motorcycle racing, Poons has been given special awards from the American Historic Racing Motorcycle Association (AHRMA) including the 500 cc Hailwood Cup in 1998 and 2003, and the 2003 John & Ginny Demoisey Trophy for road racing couples with his wife, painter Paula DeLuccia.
 He races a Matchless G50 and a Ducati 250.

 He primarily lives in New York City and maintains a studio in upstate New York.

 Collections

-Poons has works in dozens of collections throughout the world including the Albright-Knox Art Gallery in Buffalo, New York, the Art Institute of Chicago, the Cleveland Museum of Art in Cleveland, Ohio, the Hirshhorn Museum and Sculpture Garden in Washington, D.C., the Metropolitan Museum of Art in Manhattan, the Museum of Contemporary Art, Los Angeles, the Museum of Fine Arts, Boston, the Museum of Fine Arts, Houston, the Museum of Modern Art in Manhattan, the Philadelphia Museum of Art, the Santa Barbara Museum of Art in Santa Barbara, California, the Smithsonian American Art Museum in Washington, D.C., the Tate in London, the Van Abbemuseum in Eindhoven, Netherlands, the Whitney Museum of American Art in Manhattan, and the Yale University Art Gallery in New Haven, Connecticut among other institutions.
+Poons has works in dozens of collections throughout the world including the Albright-Knox Art Gallery in Buffalo, New York, the Art Institute of Chicago, the Cleveland Museum of Art in Cleveland, Ohio, the Hirshhorn Museum and Sculpture Garden in Washington, D.C., the Metropolitan Museum of Art in Manhattan, the Museum of Contemporary Art, Los Angeles, the Museum of Fine Arts, Boston, the Museum of Fine Arts, Houston, the Museum of Modern Art in Manhattan, the Philadelphia Museum of Art, the Santa Barbara Museum of Art in Santa Barbara, California, the Smithsonian American Art Museum in Washington, D.C., the Tate in London, the Van Abbemuseum in Eindhoven, Netherlands, the Whitney Museum of American Art in Manhattan, and the Yale University Art Gallery in New Haven, Connecticut.